Johnnyk80/AppMinimiser/README.md

 }

-Window title matching is case-insensitive
+Window title matching is not case-insensitive

 Titles must match exactly (not partial substrings)